mdn/stumptown-content/content/html/reference/elements/aside/docs.md

 The **HTML `<aside>` element** represents a portion of a document whose content is only indirectly related to the document's main content.

+## Overview

 Asides are frequently presented as sidebars or call-out boxes.

-## Usage notes

 - Do not use the `<aside>` element to tag parenthesized text, as this kind of text is considered part of the main flow.